 The Board believes that each of the Company's directors is highly qualified to serve as a member of the Board.
-Each of the directors has contributed to the mix of skills, core competencies and qualifications of the Board.
+Each of our directors has contributed to the mix of skills, core competencies and qualifications of the Board.
 Our directors are highly educated and have diverse backgrounds and talents and extensive track records of success in what we believe are highly relevant positions with some of the most admired organizations in the world.
 Many of our directors also benefit from an intimate knowledge of our operations and corporate philosophy.
-The Board believes that each director's service as the chairman, chief executive officer and/or president of a well-respected company has provided the directors with skills that are important to serving on our Board.
+The Board believes that each director's service as the chairman, chief executive officer, chief operating officer, president or group president of a well-respected company has provided the directors with skills that are important to serving on our Board.
 The Board has also considered the fact that all of our directors have worked for, or served on the boards of directors of, a variety of companies in a wide range of industries.
-Specifically, the Board has noted that our directors have skills that, among others, have made them particularly suited to serve as a director of PPG, a global manufacturer of high technology paints, coatings, specialty materials, glass and fiber glass for industrial and consumer markets, with operations in nearly 70 countries.
+Specifically, the Board has noted that our directors have skills that, among others, have made them particularly suited to serve as a director of PPG, a global manufacturer of high technology paints, coatings and specialty materials for industrial and consumer markets, with operations in more than 70 countries.
 The Board believes that through their varying backgrounds, our directors bring a wealth of experiences, new ideas and solutions to our Board.